Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Notation

 where $\Wbf$ is the covariance matrix of the errors of the base forecasts.
-This method minimizes the variance of the reconciled forecasts, under the assumption that the base forecasts are unbiased.
+This method minimizes the expected sum of the squared errors of the reconciled forecasts, under the assumption of unbiased base forecasts.